 Now that we’ve covered plant stem cells, let’s dive right into the nitty-gritty and talk human stem cells.
 Hal mentions adult mesenchymal stem cells (MSC) specifically, citing many research studies and scientific papers published over the last two decades about their ability to be the natural “healers” of all our body’s structures—muscle, bone, skin, neural tissue and more.
 “Because of their potent ability to rejuvenate and repair, and also because they do not carry the negative ethical stigma of embryonic stem cells harvested from human embryos, they have been embraced by many for use in potential clinical protocols,” Hal explains.
 Right now, these human stem cells have already been in practice in Europe with success and are currently in FDA-approved testing programs in the U.S. Without getting too technical, here’s how these MSCs work.
 Like a master coordinator, MSCs respond to biochemically transmitted needs from any areas of trauma—for example, if you get a cut, scrape, or a more severe injury.
 Sensing the need, the MSCs begin to multiply and release different biochemical signals to bring on other anti-inflammatory and immune cells, like a commander rallying his troops to fight a battle.
 Thus, it would be logical to assume that this healing, regenerating ability that works with wound-healing can also apply to overall skin renewal.
 “We can conclude from a large body of scientific evidence that MSCs do their work by releasing ‘messengers’ and ‘helpers’ such as growth factors, peptides, and matrix proteins that provide rejuvenating instructions and assistance to the targeted body cells,” Hal says.
 As we age, these "messenger" proteins the MSCs attract might just be the key to helping our skin renew (read: stay wrinkle-free).

-Stemology’s hero product (and the product that inspired this story) is their Cell Revive Serum Complete ($189), which lists “human stem cell derived conditioned media” as the number two ingredient after aloe.
-Notice how it's a human stem cell derived media and not an actual human stem cell.
+Stemology’s hero product (and the product that inspired this story) is their Cell Revive Serum Complete ($65), which lists “human stem cell-derived conditioned media” as the number two ingredient after aloe.
+Notice how it's a human stem cell-derived media and not an actual human stem cell.
 So, what's the difference?
 Actual human stem cells can actually be grown outside of the body by stimulating human body conditions, and can create a massive number of cells since they’re self-renewing; a single original MSC can generate large numbers of “offspring” cultures that grow naturally and are encouraged to secrete the “helpers” and “messengers” we mentioned earlier.
-Those growth factors, cytokinal peptides, matrix proteins, and helper molecules are the human stem cell derived conditioned media.
+Those growth factors, cytokinal peptides, matrix proteins, and helper molecules are the human stem cell-derived conditioned media.
 “Under controlled conditions, the MSCs are completely removed, so that there are no actual cellular components, and the harvested small secreted proteins are retained in this conditioned medium,” Hal says.
 This “conditioned medium” contains all the important, renewing and healing components originally drawn to the human stem cell, which can be integrated into a skincare formula and penetrate the skin.
 Whew—you still with us?

 So, no actual human stem cells are being used in topical skincare (yet).
 But what about all those self-generating powers and benefits we mentioned earlier?
 Human stem cell extracts sound great, but what about the real deal—the genuine original?
 Dr. Christopher Calapai, D.O. and stem cell expert says that actual human stem cells can disrupt the skincare industry, but only under three conditions: they’ll need to be from a human who is preferably the one seeking the treatment, alive, and delivered directly to the skin (most likely with an injection).
-Otherwise, the stem cells are simply too large to penetrate the skin’s surface, and will just sit there instead of absorbing and encouraging other cells to regenerate (which they'll slowly do less and less of with time).
+Otherwise, the stem cells may simply be too large to penetrate the skin’s surface, and will just sit there instead of absorbing and encouraging other cells to regenerate (which they'll slowly do less and less of with time).

 Until the FDA approves those things, we’ll be giving products with human skincare extracts our attention.
 And, who knows—the time when injecting your own stem cells back into your skin might be sooner than you think (a fact we can’t decide whether thrills or frightens us).